getAlby/lightning-browser-extension/README.md

 }
 ```

-**You can make a new string if you don't find the suitable text in common.
-In that case, indent them within "actions":**
+#### You can add a new string if you don't find the suitable text in common.
+In that case, indent them within "actions":

 ```JSON
 {